zblasingame/zblasingame.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral researcher at [Clarkson University](https://www.clarkson.edu/) studying inference-time control of flow/diffusion models.
+I am currently a postdoctoral researcher at [Clarkson University](https://www.clarkson.edu/) studying reversible schemes for diffusion models.
-Lately, I've been interested in neural differential equations, score-based generative models, rough path theory for ML, and applications in ai4science.
-Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and reversible solvers for diffusion models.
+My research interests are in generative modeling, and more specifically in numerical methods for neural differential equations, flow matching, diffusion models, and ai4science applications.

 Previously, I received my Ph.D. in Electrical and Computer Engineering from Clarkson University in 2025 supervised by Dr. [Chen Liu](https://camel.clarkson.edu/members.html).
+During my Ph.D.
+I focused on controllable generation with flow/diffusion models along with downstream applications in biometrics.

 *All of Christ, for all of life.*

-In my free time I am an opposite hitter for the [Clarkson Men's Club Volleyball](https://www.instagram.com/clarksonmvb/) team.
+In my free time I participate in amateur athletics as an opposite hitter for the [Clarkson Men's Club Volleyball](https://www.instagram.com/clarksonmvb/) team.
-Additionally, I enjoy any form of barbell training and other power sports.
+I also love any form of barbell training and I am currently working on joining the 1250 lbs club `[1145/1250]`.